lulzzz/Tarzan/docs/EncryptedCommunication.md

 * average packet size for each direction
 * inter-arrival time between packets

-Featresd related to TLS communicaton:
+Features related to TLS communication:

 * sizes of TLS records in bytes
 *

 In addition to these features, the TLS handshake messages provide some interesting information as plain text: